Civil War Trust Resources

 - - Superior oral and written communication skills

-- - Demonstrated ability to use standard development practices and techniques
+- - Demonstrated ability to use standard office administration practices and techniques.

-- - Able to manage multiple tasks, set priorities, and meet deadlines
+- - Ability to manage multiple tasks, set priorities, and meet deadlines.

 To apply, please include a cover letter in the body of a message and email your resume as a Word, PDF or Text document to firstname.lastname@example.org.
 Before applying, please spend considerable time on our world-class website, www.civilwar.org, to learn about our mission.